 - Legal defence costs

-- Legal settlement costs
+- Settlement costs

-- Damage to other networks or computers
+- Damage to other networks or computers.

-How to Protect your Business
+How to Protect Your Business

 Ask your broker about adding cyber security to your policy.
 While many businesses are similar within the same industry, your business is unique.
 Having a broker help you review your security measures and determine your unique exposures will give you the peace of mind that you are protected if the worst occurs.
 Together, you can build a customized solution that protects your business and fits your budget.
 The first step in protecting your business is to have a candid conversation.